Knee, Ankle and Foot Injury Claims

-Who Is at Risk of Knee, Ankle and Foot Injuries at Work?
+Who Is at Risk of Knee, Ankle and Foot Injuries?

 Virtually anyone who spends a lot of time on their feet at work may suffer from this kind of injury.
 In workplaces where standing for virtually your entire shift is deemed “professional,” such as restaurants and grocery stores, employees at all levels are exposed to these risks.

 Injuries to the lower extremities are also possible for those whose job involves moving and shifting loads – for example, porters, postal service workers and anyone working in logistics.
 If a heavy load is accidentally mishandled for even a moment, the consequences could be serious.

 Finally, knee, ankle and foot injuries often arise as a result of slip and fall accidents.

 What Should I Do If I Suffer a Foot or Ankle Injury?